edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 =============

-Using an HTTP client, you can perform health checks to monitor the status of your EdgeDB instance.
+Using an HTTP client, you can perform health checks to monitor the status of your Gel instance.
 Learn how to use them with our :ref:`health checks guide
 <ref_guide_deployment_health_checks>`.